micropython/micropython/docs/porting.rst

     CIRCUITPY_I2CSLAVE = 0
     CIRCUITPY_DISPLAYIO = 0       # Requires SPI, PulseIO (stub ok)

-    # Modules with no common-hal implementation, but depend on something else
+    # These modules are implemented in shared-module/ - they can be included in
+    # any port once their prerequisites in common-hal are complete.
     CIRCUITPY_BITBANGIO = 0       # Requires DigitalIO
     CIRCUITPY_GAMEPAD = 0         # Requires DigitalIO
-    CIRCUITPY_PIXELBUF = 0        # Does nothing without a neopixel or dotstar
+    CIRCUITPY_PIXELBUF = 0        # Requires neopixel_write or SPI (dotstar)
     CIRCUITPY_RANDOM = 0          # Requires OS
     CIRCUITPY_STORAGE = 0         # Requires OS, filesystem
     CIRCUITPY_TOUCHIO = 0         # Requires Microcontroller